celaleddin/gently/README.md

 ## Installing

-Gently requires Python 3.
-If you are familiar with Python and know how to install a package with pip, here is how to install Gently:
+Gently requires Python 3.5 or higher.
+If you are familiar with Python and know how to install a package using pip, here is how to install Gently:

     pip install gently